Baião (music): History

-Baião originated sometime before the 20th century in Bahia, region Northeast of Brazil.
+Baião originated sometime before the 20th century in the Bahia region in the Northeast of Brazil.
 It later gradually incorporated elements of many other indigenous traditions, and mestizo, African, and European music, as well as evolving a reputation as dance music.
 It is said by historian and folklorist Câmara Cascudo to already have been a popular dance since at least the late 19th century, and to have been propelled into the mainstream by the 1946 success of Luiz Gonzaga, which replaced a bolero fad in Brazil.

 Like early sertanejo and caipira music, baião and its subgenres are associated with rural living.
 Baião's reputation as rural music liked by lower-class people caused its avoidance by much of the urban upper class for much of the 20th century.
 Although previously not well known outside its native region, a conscious decision by 1960s MPB and Tropicália musicians to embrace and reference traditional and folk music saw a resurgence of baião rhythms.
 A key record in this revival was the 1967 album by Quarteto Novo.

 Despite the relatively small area of its greater popularity, a great variety of music is associated with baião, reflecting its status as traditional music and traditional dance in the Northeast.
-Some key artists are Luiz Gonzaga and Selma do Côco, both hailing from Pernambuco, Humberto Teixeira, Sivuca, Carmélia Alves, Dominguinhos and repentistas such as Perdal Lins and Verde Lins.
+Some key artists are Luiz Gonzaga and Dominguinhos, both hailing from Pernambuco, Pedro Sertanejo and Trio Nordestino, both hailing from Bahia, Humberto Teixeira, Sivuca, Carmélia Alves, Selma do Côco and repentistas such as Perdal Lins and Verde Lins.